Best Ceiling Fans Reviews – Top Picks

 Ceiling fans are available in different sizes to accommodate different spaces.
 For 11ft x 11ft or smaller rooms, you need 36-inch or 42-inch ceiling fans.
-They can reach up to 60-inch in diameter for large rooms.
-For smaller places, 30-inch sized ceiling fans are appropriate.
+Fans can reach up to 60-inch in diameter for large rooms.
+For smaller places, 30-inch sized ceiling fans can be appropriate.

 Q.2: What is CFM rating and how is it useful in buying a ceiling fan?

 CFM is an abbreviation for Cubic Feet per Minute and indicates the airflow capacity of a ceiling fan.
-The higher the rating, the better the fan.
-For example, a normal sized ceiling fan generates airflow speed of around 6,500 CFM.
+Generally speaking, the higher the rating, the better the fan.
+A normal sized ceiling fan generates airflow speed of around 6,500 CFM.

 Q.3: What are the best ceiling fans?

-Airflow, quality, and the energy efficiency of a ceiling fan all contribute to making it the best or worst.
+Airflow, quality, and the energy efficiency of a ceiling fan all contribute to making it the best or worst ceiling fan.
 A ceiling fan gives high performance because of high-quality blades, the blade pitch and size, the degree of separation of blades, and the number of blades (3 to 5).
-All while considering the ceiling fan that provides the best value and looks for its performance.
+Even with all these in minds, you also don’t want to forget its aesthetic value.

 Q.4: What factors should I consider when comparing ceiling fans?

-Quality, CFM, energy efficiency, MPH, and power are common factors to compare different ceiling fans.
+Quality, CFM, energy efficiency, MPH, and power are common factors to consider in order to compare different ceiling fans.
 A good ceiling fan should have some or all of the following characteristics: